mpanighetti/dnd5e-mote/ch-5-character-options/mote-spells.md

 Once the spell ends, all creatures in the demiplane are returned to their original locations.
 Removing you or the target from the demiplane also ends the spell.

 _**At Higher Levels.**_ When you cast this spell using a spell slot of 2nd level or higher, the Psychic damage it deals to creatures in the demiplane increases by 1d8 for each spell slot level above 1st.
-When you use a spell slot of 5th level or higher, the spell no longer requires Concentration.
+Additionally, when you use a spell slot of 5th level or higher, the spell no longer requires Concentration.

 ### [Pass Without Note](https://github.com/mpanighetti/dnd5e-spells/blob/main/2nd-level/pass-without-note.md)